-The Goodstein-Langer Award for Honors Advising
+The Dr. Lynne Goodstein and Dr. Peter Langer Award for Honors Advising

-Dr. Lynn Goodstein & Dr. Peter Langer
+Dr. Lynne Goodstein & Dr. Peter Langer

 Since 2017, a member of the Honors Program faculty or staff is awarded the distinction and recognition for outstanding advising.
 This honor is determined by nominations submitted by Honors students, providing them the opportunity to share their experience and the positive impact of the faculty or staff member they have nominated.